 A full Vietnam escapade is not complete without a visit to Da Nang, and a Da Nang getaway can be made even better with a side trip to Hoi An.
 These two remarkable destinations is more or less an hour away from one to the other.
-So if you’re visiting Da Nang soon, don’t miss the chance to swing by Hoi An for an eyegasmic fill of scenic nature and a history and culture unique to this quiet, quaint city.
+So if you’re visiting Da Nang soon, don’t miss the chance to swing by Hoi An for its quaint old town filled with historic temples and romantic vibes.

 Visiting Hoi An is easy enough with the options between a bus, taxi, private car, and motorbike – whichever you find most convenient and whichever appeals most to your taste of adventure.
 To help you make your pick, here’s a handy guide on how to get from Da Nang to Hoi An.